Sergey-Nag/meeting-planning-calendar/README.md

 | img 11

 ## Create event
+To start create event click the "New Event" button.
+Page consist 3 inputs at the left side and a scrolling list of all users on the right side. **All fields are required.**
+At the bottom there are "Cancel" and "Submit" buttons.

+| img 12

+You'll moved to create event page where need to fill out the data.

+| img 13

 ## Title
+The name of the event must be written into first text field.

+| img 14

+The length of name must be from 3 to 40 symbols and value can't consist illegal characters.

 ## Day
+For choose needed weekday for event choose the right variant from dropdown at the day field.

+| img 15

 ## Time
+For choose needed time for event choose the right variant from dropdown at the time field.

+| img 16

 ## Participants
+For choose a participants you need to click on the user from the list at right side.

+| img 17

+When user chosen, his avatar and name add to participants field.
+You have multiple choise to add a several participants.

+| img 18

+For removing some participant, you can click again to him in the users list or click to cross button which showed when cursor hovered to image across from participants field.

+| img 19

 ## Submit creating event
+When you click submit button but not all data is filled in, you can see validation errors on the incorrect fields.

+| img 20

+When event name field is filled worng you could seen validation notification below the input.

+| img 21

+If event on this date and time is already exist, you'll seen the error message at top of the page, which you can close clicking by the cross button.

+| img 22

 ## Cancel creating event